How to make a good backup

 1. Backup regularly

 How often do you back up?
 Every week or every month?
-Rajko Smaak, relationship manager at the Digital Trust Center (in Dutch), is very clear about this: “Make a daily backup.
+Rajko Smaak, relationship manager at the Digital (in Dutch), is very clear about this: “Make a daily backup.
 Every time you work, you update your files.
 Then if something goes wrong, you want to get back the most recent version of your files, right?”
 Think about which data is important to copy and how long you want to keep it.
 Make clear agreements about this with your IT service provider.
 What if you do not have an IT service provider?
 “Then schedule an automatic backup every day.
 Or put a reminder for a manual backup in your agenda so that it becomes part of your daily routine,” advises Smaak.

 2. Keep physical backups as well